pengsihua2023/Deep-Learning-Lecture-Notes-English/08. Model training technology integration/Learning rate adjustment method/Overview of Learning Rate Adjustment Methods.md

 * **Step Decay**:

-  * Learning rate decays by a fixed ratio after certain steps (epochs or iterations).
+  * Reduces the learning rate by a fixed factor after certain steps (epochs or iterations).

 - Formula: